Virgin Atlantic announces order for new Airbus 350-1000

 The investment comes as part of a fleet modernisation programme which will see 50 per cent of the airline’s planes replaced in a six year period – making it one of the world’s youngest fleets.

 The first Airbus A350-1000 is expected to be delivered in early 2019 and will be fitted with three class cabins – Upper Class, Premium Economy and Economy.
-It comes with larger panaoramic windows, a spacious design tanks to an illuminated dome ceiling, cleaner air with an advanced filtration system and more space for storing luggage in larger overhead bins.
+It comes with larger panoramic windows, a spacious design thanks to an illuminated dome ceiling, cleaner air with an advanced filtration system and more space for storing luggage in larger overhead bins.

 The aircraft is more fuel efficient than other planes, with the new Rolls-Royce Trent XWB engines generating 30 per cent lower carbon dioxide emissions compared to Virgin Atlantic’s current 747-400 aircraft.
 And the A350-1000 is significantly quieter than the airline’s current planes – it will reduce the noise footprint at airports that Virgin Atlantic flies by 52 per cent.